Hanan Airport Departure Process: What You Need to Know

 - Check-in at the airport in the morning not only to avoid queues but to give you time to enjoy more of Niue before Airport Security opens in the afternoon

-- If you have bought any food, animal products, plant material, etc. get a certificate from the Quarantine Office so you can take it back home with you
+- If you have bought any food, animal products, plant material, etc. get a certificate from the Quarantine Office so you can take it back to New Zealand with you

-- If you are returning a rental car at the airport, simply park it up by the “Rental Cars Only” signs and leave the keys in the car
+- If you are returning a rental car at the airport, simply park it at the airport car park and leave the keys inside the car (leave a window open if the car automatically locks though)

 - See The Complete Guide to Alofi Airport Niue to see what facilities are available at the airport.

-Check-in for flights departing Niue opens at 9am on plane days (Monday and Fridays), but don’t be surprised if it opens late, usually around 9.15am.
-Check-in closes at around 12pm.
+Check-in for flights departing Niue opens at 9 am on plane days, but don’t be surprised if it opens later, usually around 9:15-9:30 am.
+Check-in closes at around 12 pm.

 Things to Do Between Check-In and Going Through Security

-Since airport security for the 2.10pm flight doesn’t open until around 1pm, you have some time to kill between check-in and going through Airport Security.
+Since airport security doesn’t open until around 12:30 pm, you have some time to kill between check-in and going through Airport Security.
 That’s why we recommend checking in your baggage as soon as you can in the morning, freeing you up the rest of the morning and the beginning of the afternoon to enjoy a few more hours of holiday time!

 Get Some Lunch

-Restaurants open for lunch on plane days include:
+Restaurants (usually) open for lunch on plane days include:

 - Kaiika, Alofi